Web Design

 Composable sites aren’t locked into one platform.
 You can upgrade your CMS, redesign your frontend, or replace your form service without rebuilding the entire stack.

-3. API-First Architecture
+3. API-First and Microservices Architecture

 APIs connect the dots between tools, from content delivery to personalization to eCommerce.
 This architecture allows seamless data flow between systems.
+Additionally, utilizing a content delivery network (CDN) can further enhance web application performance and scalability by distributing servers across various locations to serve static assets more efficiently.

 4. Autonomy Across Teams